0xPolygon/polygon-docs/docs/zkEVM/architecture/high-level/smart-contracts/exit-roots.md

 An exit tree is a binary append-only sparse Merkle tree (SMT) whose leaf nodes store bridging data.
 The exit trees have a depth of 32.

-Whenever a token or message is bridged, the bridge contract appends an exit leaf to the tree related to the specific network.
+Whenever a token or message is bridged, the bridge contract appends an exit leaf to the exit tree related to the specific network.

+The Merkle root of an exit tree is known as the exit tree root, and it is the fingerprint of all the information recorded in the exit tree's leaf nodes.

+The global exit tree root of the L1 info tree is, therefore, the source of truth for the whole network.

 ## Local exit trees